Supplemental Training for Education Program

-Awardees are required to provide brief follow-up blog post on the funded experience, which will highlight their receipt of the award and benefits of the experience to their graduate education.
+Awardees are required to provide a brief follow-up blog post on the funded experience, highlighting their receipt of the award and benefits of the experience to their graduate education.
 This blog post is mutually beneficial, as it highlights the success of STEP and provides visibility of the student’s award and dedication to the field.

 The applicant must

 1. Be enrolled in a PhD program in toxicology or related field at the time of application and have a) completed at least 4 semesters or 6 quarters in the program and b) successfully passed the comprehensive examination (or equivalent) to reach PhD candidacy.

 2. Be a SOT graduate student member at the time of application and a SOT student or postdoctoral member at the time of the experience (note that members may retain student member status for twelve months after completing their PhD).

 3. Designate an activity that begins no sooner than a month following the application deadline.

 4. Complete the experience no later than a year after the deadline for which the application was submitted.

 a.
 Include evidence of commitment of institutional, personal, or other funds to cover costs exceeding $1000.
 If the experience is expected to occur after completion of the PhD, address whether the funds to cover excess costs would still be available.